hi2code/openai-go-lb/readme.md

 [简体中文](README_zh.md) | English

 A load balancer for the OpenAI Go client that provides failover and round-robin capabilities.
-This library is designed as a drop-in replacement for the standard OpenAI Go client, allowing you to seamlessly switch to a more resilient and scalable solution.
+This library is built on top of `github.com/openai/openai-go/v3` and is designed as a drop-in replacement for the standard OpenAI Go client, allowing you to seamlessly switch to a more resilient and scalable solution.

 ## Features